Modelling Global Trade with Optimal Transport: Introduction

 on the observations.
-Though its ability to \emph{extrapolate} to new observations depends on the amount of training data, its performance on the training data itself does not.
-A probability density $\rho$ on the estimates is then naturally obtained by `pushing' the uncertainty on $\mathbf{T}$ through $u$, i.e.
+Though its ability to generalise to new observations depends on the amount of training data, its performance on the training data itself does not.
+A probability density $\rho_C$ on the estimates is then naturally obtained as the pushforward measure

-(see Methods).
-As we demonstrate, this approach produces trade flow estimates that are orders of magnitude more accurate than those of a covariate-based gravity model.
+where $\rho_T$ is the measure on $\bm{T}$.
+Additionally, we train a family of neural networks to capture the spread in cost matrices that optimally reproduce the transport plan (see Methods).
+As we demonstrate, this approach produces trade flow estimates that are an order of magnitude more accurate than those of a traditional covariate-based gravity model.

-The dataset under consideration was assembled by the Food and Agricultural Organisation of the United Nations (FAO), which provides global trade matrices for over 500 products on its portal\footnote{\href{https://www.fao.org/faostat/en/\#home}{https://www.fao.org/faostat/en/\#home}} \cite{FAOStat}.
+The dataset under consideration was assembled by the Food and Agricultural Organisation of the United Nations (FAO), which provides global trade matrices for over 500 products on its portal\footnote{\href{https://www.fao.org/faostat/en/\#home}{fao.org/faostat/en/\#home}} \cite{FAOStat}.
 Though extensive, many entries in the trade matrices are missing.
 Furthermore, the FAO reports two values for each bilateral flow $T_{ij}$: one reported by the exporter, and one reported by the importer.
-There is often a considerable discrepancy between the two, due to a multitude of epistemic factors the FAO lists in its accompanying report\footnote{\href{https://files-faostat.fao.org/production/TM/TM_e.pdf}{https://files-faostat.fao.org/production/TM/TM\_e.pdf}}.
+There is often a considerable discrepancy between the two, due to a multitude of epistemic factors the FAO lists in its accompanying report\footnote{\href{https://files-faostat.fao.org/production/TM/TM_e.pdf}{files-faostat.fao.org/production/TM/TM\_e.pdf}}.
 The uncertainty on our estimates naturally follows the uncertainty on the FAO data, without presupposing an underlying statistical model.

 We apply our method to analyse global commodity flows from 2000--2022, examining the impacts of events, conflicts, trade agreements, and political changes on trade.
 The cost matrix uncovers economic effects that are not evident in trade volumes or retail prices alone.
 The article begins with a study of the war in Ukraine's impact on global wheat trade, followed by an analysis of free trade agreements and disputes in the Asia-Pacific, as well as the United Kingdom's 2016 exit from the European Union (Brexit).
-Finally, we compare our approach to a traditional gravity model, demonstrating its superior performance in both prediction accuracy and uncertainty.
+We demonstrate our method's ability to provide meaningful uncertainty quantification, and compare it to a traditional gravity model, demonstrating superior prediction accuracy.